Startups made easy. Sorted.

 SeedLegals speeds up SEIS

 We work with investee companies to sort their SEIS Advance Assurance and SEIS Compliance.
-We manage more SEIS AA applications than any other provider, and that expertise is reflected in our 98% success rate (the industry average is only 63%).
+We manage more SEIS AA applications than any other provider with a success rate of over 90%.

 1. The investee company fills in a compliance statement (SEIS1 form)